HunterCustom/HunterCustom.github.io/_posts/2024-06-23-Drone-issues.md

 author: hunter
 date: 2024-03-23 18:57:00 +0800
 categories: [Drones, FPV]
-tags: [FPV, iflight, 7', prop wash]
+tags: [fpv, iflight, 7in, prop wash]
 ---

 ### This is just going to be me making a list of attempted repairs for the drone